coin-or/coin-or.github.io/pages/user/user_introduction.md

 ```
 /c/Program Files (x86)/Microsoft Visual Studio 14.0/VC/BIN/x86_amd64/link
 ```

+The important thing is that, you should be able to type cl and it finds the Microsoft C++ compiler and, if installed, you can type ifort and it finds the Intel Fortran compiler.

 Next, to check out source code for and build all the necessary projects (including dependencies), execute the script in the `coinbrew`